Tcochr/PythonCodeBook/README.md

 # PythonCodeBook
-Experiments, practice and coding katas in python.
+Personal experiments, practice and coding katas in python.
+Not really meant for public.